canonical/k8s-dqlite/docs/development.md

 Or use `microk8s.daemon-k8s-dqlite` for MicroK8s.

-To debug, you can set the `--debug` flag to true as explained in the [configuration](configuration.md) documentation.
+To debug, you can set the `--log-level` flag to the desired level as explained in the [configuration](configuration.md) documentation.

 ## Connecting to the Dqlite Database